 The Miro mind mapping software includes a few price options, beginning with the free tier, which is sufficient for personal or small team usage.
 Of course, it’s limited, and most of its best mind mapping features are locked behind a paywall.

-The Team plan costs $8 per member annually or $10 if billed monthly.
-You’ll have to subscribe to the Business plan to access the Miro Smart Meetings and single sign-on features, which will set you back $16 per member annually or $20 per member annually if billed monthly.
+The Starter plan costs $8 per member if billed annually.
+To use the Miro Smart Meetings and single sign-on features, you must subscribe to the Business plan, which costs $16 per month per member if billed yearly.
 The price is a bit on the high end, but we believe it’s worth it due to the number of integrations offered.

-Enterprise plans are also available and come with a few additional features like Azure DevOps and CA Rally integration, priority support, and enterprise-grade security.
-The enterprise plans are priced according to the needs of the business.
+The Enterprise plan is also available and comes with a few additional features like Azure DevOps and CA Rally integration, priority support, and enterprise-grade security.
+The Enterprise plans are priced according to the needs of the business.

 On top of this, they offer free educational accounts to accredited educational institutions’ employees and students.
-An NPO can get a 30% discount on any plan, which can be combined with a regular 20% annual discount.
+Nonprofit organizations can get a 30% discount on any plan, which can be combined with a regular annual discount of 20%.

 Depending on your plan, you have a couple of options.
 Suppose you have an educational or free mind mapping software plan.
 In that case, you’ll have access to the Miro FAQ and the Miro community, where you can ask any question.
-Serious technical issues will be tackled by Miro’s staff and converted to tickets if needed.
+Serious technical problems will be taken care of by Miro’s staff and, if necessary, turned into tickets.

 The Enterprise mind mapping plan gives you all of the above, but you also gain access to premium support, which provides you with a better response time to your issues.

 - ⦿ Telephone support